Nexmo/server-sdk-specification/rfcs/proposed/RFC-2-server-sdk-ncco-builders.md

 # => [{:action=>"talk", :text=>"Hello World!"}, {:action=>"input", :type=>["dtmf"], :dtmf=>{:bargeIn=>true}}]
 ```

-Each NCCO action MUST be able to be accessed via its own method name accessed on the NCCO class.
+Each NCCO action MAY be able to be accessed via its own method name accessed on the NCCO builder class.
 For example, the `connect` action would be accessed as `Vonage::Voice::Ncco.connect` and the `notify` action would be accessed as `Vonage::Voice::Ncco.notify`.
 For example, the following would accomplish this in the Ruby SDK:

 ```ruby
 	module Vonage